 The following sample is an extension of the previous one:

-• We extract the map steps into a method called processingStage returning a Flow to avoid repeating ourselves.
-(Remember, everything is a “processing box” in Akka Streams, map is no exception!
+is no exception!
 You can think about map as a processor that takes elements in sequence through its input port, then emits them transformed (and in-sequence) through its output port.
-Flow is just a sequence of free-standing transformation stages, not attached to a particular Source yet.)
+Flow is just a sequence of free-standing transformation stages, not attached to a particular Source yet.) - We add a

 import akka.NotUsed